Virginia is ideal for a family spring break.

-Outdoor waterparks are closed until the summer season, except for the indoor Great Wolf Lodge Waterpark in Williamsburg and the Massanutten Resort Water Park!
+Outdoor waterparks are closed until the summer season, so check out the indoor Great Wolf Lodge Waterpark in Williamsburg and the Massanutten Resort Water Park in McGaheysville.

 Get back to nature at Virginia State Parks, voted "America's Best."
-Enjoy hiking, biking, fishing and wildlife watching this time of year.
-Give each of the kids their own disposable camera to document their adventure, or do a little research to see if there are geocaching opportunities.
+Enjoy camping, hiking, biking, fishing and wildlife watching.
+Do a little research to see if there are geocaching opportunities.

 If you and your family love creature-seeking, you'll enjoy adventuring about Virginia's nature centers, zoos and Natural Area Preserves.
 Meet aquatic life at indoor aquariums, touch pools and in interactive living exhibits.

 Children are thrilled to visit the eerie worlds created by dripstone stalactites and stalagmites in Virginia's Caverns.
 Did you know that some of the caverns were discovered by curious children and their dogs?